 Common Medical Issues

-Here are the most common medical conditions women deal with that you should rule out if you’re having trouble getting pregnant:
+Here are the most common medical conditions people with ovaries deal with that you should rule out if you’re having trouble getting pregnant:

-Polycystic Ovarian syndrome, orPCOS is the most common cause of infertility in women.
+Polycystic Ovarian syndrome, orPCOS is the most common cause of infertility in people with ovaries.
 PCOS is a hormonal imbalance that causes ovulation to become irregular or could prevent ovulation from happening altogether.

-Premature Ovarian Failureis when a woman’s ovaries stop producing an adequate number of quality eggs well before the age 40.
+Premature Ovarian Failureis when a person's ovaries stop producing an adequate number of quality eggs well before the age 40.

 Thyroid issuescan cause your period to become irregular.
 This happens when your body creates too much (hyperthyroidism) or too little (hypothyroidism) of the hormone.
 This is a condition that is easy to treat.

 Cervical mucus issues may also prevent pregnancy from occurring.
 That fluid in your vagina comes from your cervix – and is stimulated by the estrogen hormone.
 The amount and “quality” of that fluid, or mucus, varies depending on what point you are in your menstrual cycle.
 When you get close ovulating – estrogen surges.
 This surge should cause the cervix to produce more mucus and change its quality - so it’s the perfect texture to protect sperm on its journey to the fallopian tubes.
 But, not everyone produces a lot of cervical around time of ovulation.
 Some vaginas even create a “hostile” or acidic environment for sperm – where the mucus never thins out – and stays thick and sticky.
 Having abnormal cervical mucus can prevent sperm from ever reaching the egg.